NigelFell/milestone-project1/README.md

     4. As a First Time Visitor, I want to be able to telephone the site owners business directly or enter my contact information to initiate communication with the website owner.

-        1. The user can easily navigate to the Contact page and telephone or enter their contact information and click the Contact Us submit button.
+        1. The user can easily navigate to the "Contact" page and telephone or enter their contact information and click the Contact Us submit button.
         2. On successful submission a page will open in a new window to show their details have been submitted.
+This will allow the user can easily get back to the website.

     5. As a First Time Visitor, I want to look at a gallery of photos/testimonials to understand what their customers think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

-        1. The user can easily navigate to the Gallery page and view photos and testimonials of existing customers dog grooming experience.
+        1. The user can easily navigate to the "Gallery" page and view photos and testimonials of existing customers dog grooming experience.
         2. The user can scroll down to the footer of any page on the site and click on a social media link of their choice.
-The social media site will open in a new window.
+The selected social media site will open in a new window to ensure the user can easily get back to the website.

     6. As a First Time Visitor, I want to find what services are included with a price list for different options and types of dog.

-        1. The user can easily navigate to the Prices page and clearly view a table of prices for different types of dog and grooming options.
+        1. The user can easily navigate to the "Prices" page and clearly view a table of prices for different types of dog and grooming options.
         2. To keep the table compact for responsiveness on mobile devices a key is shown below the table indicating dog types by size and grooming options.

 -   #### Returning Visitor Goals